 We made two Gutenberg Blocks that we think are essential for writing articles.
 They are also available as Shortcodes.

-After you’ve installed the plugin you will have the two blocks available in your block editor.
-“Lead” and “Note.”
+After you’ve installed the plugin you will have the two new blocks available in your block editor.
+They will be called “Lead” and “Note.”

 The “Lead” Block

 In most real newspapers, every article starts with a lead.
 Often they feature a bit bigger typeface, and are often written in italics, and introduce the content of the article in a summary form.
 This article was introduced using the Lead Block.